 If you have those symptoms, check your blood sugar.
 If it's high, you may be able to get it down if you get 10-15 minutes of exercise, like a short walk.

 But if your level is more than 240, you should test yourself for the presence of something called ketones before your workout.
 Ketones are an acid produced when your body burns stored fat.
-If you exercise when having high levels of ketones in your blood, it can make blood sugar spikes worse or cause something called ketoacidosis, which a life-threatening condition.
+If you exercise when having high levels of ketones in your blood, it can make blood sugar spikes worse or cause something called ketoacidosis, which is a life-threatening condition.
 You can test for ketones at home by using your glucose meter or a simple urine test.
 If you have them, don't exercise.
-Instead, talk with doctor about how to manage them.
+Instead, talk with your doctor about how to manage them.

 If you have a severe hyperglycemic spike, you may have to go to a hospital to get extra fluids and insulin.

 If you have sugar spikes a lot, talk to your doctor.
 You may need to tweak your treatment plan.